PocketMine/Documentation/source/config.rst

 	[*] Check the Plugin Repository to add new features, minigames, or advanced protection to your server [*] PocketMine-MP will now start.
 Type /help to view the list of available commands.

-Everything is now configurated.
+Everything is now configured.
 PocketMine will now start.

 .. code-block:: text